 - In a large bowl mix together sugar and orange zest.
-Then beat in cream cheese, honey apple butter, egg substitute, and orange juice until combined.
+Then beat in cream cheese, apple butter, egg white, and orange juice until combined.

 - Beat dry ingredients into wet until combined, scraping down sides of the bowl as necessary,

 - Roll cookies into 1″ balls, then stuff with a 1/4 tsp size chunk of dark chocolate (eye ball it–you want to make sure it is bigger than a chocolate chip, but that the dough can still cover it completely).
 Re-roll into 1″ ball, making sure all chocolate is covered.
 Repeat with remaining dough.

 - Bake for 10-12 minutes until golden.
 Let stand for 3-5 minutes on baking sheet before transferring to a wire rack to cool completely.